Tag: Patient Education

 What is the most common cause of shoulder pain?

-Most commonly: rotator cuff irritation, impingement/overload patterns, or stiffness that changes mechanics.
-The trigger pattern (overhead, behind-the-back, pressing, sleeping) is the key clue.
+Common causes include rotator cuff irritation, overload/impingement-type patterns, and stiffness that changes mechanics.
+Triggers (overhead, pressing, behind-the-back, sleeping) are key clues.

 How do I tell rotator cuff pain from frozen shoulder?

 Rotator cuff irritation usually hurts with lifting but motion is mostly available.
-Frozen shoulder includes a true loss of range (especially external rotation and reaching behind your back) that worsens over weeks.
+Frozen shoulder includes a true loss of range (especially external rotation and behind-the-back reach) that worsens over weeks.

 Should I stop lifting if my shoulder hurts?

 Not always.
-Many cases improve with smart modifications: reduce load, avoid painful ranges temporarily, add pulling volume, and rebuild scapular control.
+Many cases improve with smart modifications and a progressive rebuild.
 Sharp pain or worsening weakness should be evaluated.

 Can neck issues cause shoulder pain?

-Get checked promptly for sudden weakness after injury, deformity, major swelling/bruising, rapidly worsening pain, fever with a hot/red joint, progressive loss of motion, or numbness/tingling with weakness.
+Get checked for sudden weakness after injury, deformity, major swelling/bruising, fever/redness, progressive loss of motion, or numbness/tingling with weakness.

 • Mid Back Pain When Breathing or Twisting: What It Often Means (and When to Worry)